PSC-2022-team4/Gross-Pitaevskii-FDM/README.md

 - Equation Configuration
 - Solver Configuration

-For the details, refer to the code decription. [documentation page](https://psc-2022-team4.github.io/Gross-Pitaevskii-FDM/) Especially, if you want to use GPU to accelerate the execution, set parallel as true and set cuda_device = {device number} in Solver Configuration.
+For the details, refer to the [code description.](https://psc-2022-team4.github.io/Gross-Pitaevskii-FDM/)
+Especially, if you want to use GPU to accelerate the execution, set parallel as true and set cuda_device = {device number} in Solver Configuration.
 For example,
 ```